PranavR149/Fake-Job-Classification---Python-ML/README.md

-# Fake-Job-Classification---Python-ML
+# Project Description
 This project is based on Machine Learning and Python.
-Main aim of this project is to classify the genuine and fraudulent jobs, thereby alerting the job seekers regrading the scams.
+The main aim of this project is to classify genuine and fraudulent jobs, thereby alerting job seekers regarding the scams.

+It is a binary classification project where the goal is to classify the jobs posted as genuine or fraudulent.
+EMSCAD dataset, which is publically available was used for the analysis.
+The goal of the dataset is to provide sufficient data to the research community and help them to come up with ways to fight against these fraudulent job issues.
+For the analysis, different supervised machine learning models like logistic regression, support vector machine (SVM), K-Nearest neighbor (KNN), decision tree, and random forest were used.
+Used NLTK word cloud and TF-IDF technique to handle the textual data.
+Used sampling techniques to balance the imbalanced dataset.
+The models were implemented and hyperparameter tuning and threshold tuning were done to them to improve their performance.
+A comparison was made for the overall performance of the models by using various evaluation metrics.
+The recall was considered one of the main metrics because the models should be sensitive in predicting fraudulent jobs.
+Overall, the decision tree performed well when compared to other models implemented.

+Skills: Data-driven Decision Making · Data Analysis · Microsoft Excel · Data Analytics · Python (Programming Language) · Machine Learning